uvarc/rc-website/content/userinfo/howtos/rivanna/compiler-howto.md

 ```
 is generally the recipe to build and install the program.

-The default cmake on Rivanna is fairly old and most users will need to load a newer cmake module for a newer cmake.
-If any newer version will work, module load will suffice.
+The default `cmake` on Rivanna is fairly old and most users will need to load a newer `cmake` module.
+If any newer version will work, `module load` will suffice.
 Otherwise `module spider cmake` will show the options.